dekoza/mtgpl/DST.rst

 :mtgtip:`Aether Vial<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/4/741c479b-5e92-4837-9673-9bc72aa11d26.jpg?1562637557|https://scryfall.com/card/dst/91/aether-vial?utm_source=api>`
    At the beginning of your upkeep, you may put a charge counter on Aether Vial.

-   |tap|: You may put a creature card with converted mana cost equal to the number of charge counters on Aether Vial from your hand onto the battlefield.
+   |tap|: You may put a creature card with mana value equal to the number of charge counters on Aether Vial from your hand onto the battlefield.

 :mtgtip:`Angel's Feather<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/a/4a11d101-2e82-42d5-b4a1-8f0c520441ab.jpg?1562636693|https://scryfall.com/card/dst/92/angels-feather?utm_source=api>`